DivergentClouds/riw-16/README.md

       - Read from address for input, write for output
     - Address -4 is the MSW of storage-address
     - Address -5 is the LSW of storage-address
-    - Address -6 halts the machine when accessed (including by jumping to it) (needs to be added to emulator)
+    - Address -6 halts the machine when accessed (including by attempting to execute it) (needs to be added to emulator)
   - Program is loaded in at address 0
     - Program Counter starts at 0